Converting the operating system of Cisco N9000-series switches

 If the binary is not present, follow these substeps.

-1. Download the Nexus Hyperfabric operating system binary from the Software Download page.
+1. Download the Nexus Hyperfabric operating system binary for the switch from the Cisco Software Download page.

-This example command uses SCP to copy the binary, but you can use other protocols:
+This example command uses SCP to copy the binary file, but you can use other protocols:

 switch# copy scp: bootflash: